aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/how-to-migrate-to-aspose-tasks-for-java-8-1-0-or-higher/_index.md

 ---
-title: How to Migrate to Aspose.Tasks for Java 8.1.0 or higher
+title: Migrate to the latest Aspose.Tasks for Java
 description: "Learn how to migrate from Aspose.Tasks for Java 8.1.0 to the latest ones."
 type: docs
 weight: 100